maxime-pico/kombass/README.md

 ## TODO

-Life seems to not decrease for overpowering unit -- Can't reproduce Block accepting next move of opponent until "fight" has been pressed Add chat
+- Life seems to not decrease for overpowering unit -- Can't reproduce
+- Add chat
+- Add default room and visual list of available rooms
+- Improve overall UI/polish
+- Add DB of games to be able to save/pause a game and go back at it later
-4p
+- 4p

 # Getting Started with Create React App